MarioRadano/Portfolio/README.md

 ## Notes

-On mobile devices, there is an animation supposed to work with the accelerometer device, but most of the devices blocks data from HTTP sites (like this).
-You can still observe it with the browser's console.
+On mobile devices, there is an animation that is supposed to work with the accelerometer, but most devices block data from HTTP sites (such as this one).
+You can still observe it using the browser's console.